bevyengine/bevy/examples/README.md

 ### Shaders

-These examples demonstrate how to implement different shaders in user code.
+These examples demonstrate how to use the lower level rendering apis exposed from bevy.

-A shader in its most common usage is a small program that is run by the GPU per-vertex in a mesh (a vertex shader) or per-affected-screen-fragment (a fragment shader.)
-The GPU executes these programs in a highly parallel way.

-There are also compute shaders which are used for more general processing leveraging the GPU's parallelism.
+These are generally simplified examples of bevy's own rendering infrastructure.

 Example | Description
 --- | ---